 By leveraging this concept in all of the engagements at Rivers Agile, we’ve been able to commit to timelines and budgets – and stick to them as we approach project finish lines.
-We take building trust with our clients seriously and value repeat business.
-Look forward to our next blog post on why we offer a 12-month warranty on all custom software development!

 - Agile Methodology: An approach to software development followed by product managers in which continual planning, team collaboration, and responding flexibly to project changes are of the utmost importance.

 - Scrum Team: A cross-functional team of product management, design, software development, and quality assurance testing all working toward a common goal following Agile Methodology.

 - User Stories: Small well-defined chunks of work that can be completed in whole by the development team.
 The requirements of a user story are as follows: As a [user or user role] I need to [action/functionality that system needs to do] so that [reason for the action/functionality].

 - Sprint: Used as benchmarks, typically in two week increments, a sprint is used to help the team accomplish goals while all working toward the completion of the larger project.